- CXI - Coherent X-ray Imaging

 - Standard Configurations

 Resonant Inelastic X-ray Scattering (RIXS): RIXS in condensed matter systems will be used to extract the energy-momentum dispersion of elementary excitations of lattice, electronic, spin and orbital nature.
-It provides bulk, chemical and site specificity.
+The measurement is made possible with the use of a 6 meter long x-ray emission spectrometer, continuously covering a range of over 100 deg in the scattering plane.